daphne-eu/daphne/deploy/README.md

 This directory [deploy/](../deploy/) can be used to **deploy DAPHNE** Runtime Systems.
 Deploying allows the [source code](../src/) to be:
-- built as Target Runtime(s) using [build.sh](../build.sh),
+- used for building of the Daphne System using [build.sh](../build.sh),
 - packaged,
 - delivered and installed on to the Deployment Platform (e.g. HPC) as a unifying Deployment Platform of these Runtime Systems, and
 - run on the Resources of a set of distributed components.
-It can also be used to just try out DAPHNE on a single Runtime System setup.
+It can also be used to just try out DAPHNE on a single machine.

-Once a deployment is running, the Distributed Workers (started `DistributedWorker` Target Runtime(s) executables) are running in their Runtime Systems and the main Target Runtimes use them to execute Daphne scripts in a Distributed Deployment.
+Once a deployment is running, the Distributed Workers (running `DistributedWorker` processes) are running in their Runtime Systems and the main Target Runtimes use them to execute Daphne scripts in a Distributed Deployment.

-### Computer Architecture Framework
+### Deployment Scheme

-DAPHNE Deployment encompases the following HPC Computer Architecture Framework:
+DAPHNE Deployment Scheme encompasses the following:

 - Deployment Platform (e.g. an HPC with SLURM support)
   - Runtime System(s)